aizelauna/pdftocsv/README.md

 # pdftocsv

-CLI tool to convert pdf tables to csv
+CLI tool to convert PDF table to CSV